Set up parental controls on Google Assistant devices

 How parental controls work

-For some music services, you have the option to allow the indicated services to filter content that third parties have flagged as explicit.
-No filter is 100% effective.
-While these filters can help you manage your child’s access to mature content, they might not filter all content that you might consider inappropriate.
+For some music, video, and podcast services, you can filter explicit content reported by third-parties.
+While these filters can help you manage your child’s access to mature content, they might not filter content that you might consider inappropriate.

 Music filters

-• Play any music: Devices play any available music for your child, without filters.
+• Play any music: Assistant will play any available music for your child, without filters.
 Your child can play the same songs that anyone in your home can play.

-• Play some music: Devices play non-explicit music for your child, from the services you choose.
+• Play some music: Assistant will play non-explicit music for your child, from the services you choose.
 The listed services in this option can provide content filtering.

 • If you want to allow music from YouTube, which could include some content that’s unsuitable for kids, you can choose which YouTube experience you want for your child.
 Next to “YouTube,” tap Content settings.